brimcg/visor/README.md

 ---

-Thanks Josef Prusa and team for your open design upon which this visor is based.
-Original model was obtained [here](https://www.prusaprinters.org/prints/25857-prusa-protective-face-shield-rc1).
+Thanks Josef Prusa and team for your open design upon which the first visors were based.
+Original Prusa RC2 model was obtained [here](https://www.prusaprinters.org/prints/25857-prusa-protective-face-shield-rc1).
 Their [link](https://www.prusaprinters.org/prints/25857-prusa-protective-face-shield-rc1) provides good documentation of the design and use.
 The modifications here were made to support rapid local use.